hertogp/iptable/_readme.md

 - `more/less` exclude `prefix` from search results, unless 2nd arg is true
 - `radixes` excludes mask nodes from iteration, unless 2nd arg is true
 - `incr/decr`'s offset parameter is optional and defaults to 1
-- module functions return nils on errors and set `iptable.error` to some string
+- functions return all nils on errors plus an error message
+- iterators won't iterate, check `iptable.error` for an error message
 - iptable never clears the iptable.error itself